fjantunen/sev1/index.md

 * 🧪 Support experimentation

 > 🔑 **Key Takeaway:**
-> Culture isn’t a slide deck or a slogan.
-It’s what people actually do—under pressure, in the dark, without a script.
+> Culture isn't a slide deck or a slogan.
+It's what people actually do—under pressure, in the dark, without a script.
 > If you want real resilience, you need both: systems built to absorb shocks, and teams trained to adapt.